MichaelDHuy/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page AJAX based Twitter cloned that uses jQuery, HTML5 and plain ol' CSS3 to help web bootcamp students get comfortable withe their front-end chops with those techonologies.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 ## Getting Started